timryanb/OpenAeroStruct/openaerostruct/docs/installation.rst

 Installation
 ============

+This version of OpenAeroStruct is only compatible with Python3.
-To use OpenAeroStruct, you must first install OpenMDAO 2.3+ by installing via pip using:
+To use OpenAeroStruct, you must first install OpenMDAO 3.0+ by installing via pip using:

 .. code-block:: bash